SheCodesAustralia/workshopcontent/content/wordpress/hello_world/extending_wordpress/cpts_and_cfs/_index.md

 - Featured Image
 - Excerpt

-Save Pod, then in the 'Manage Fields' tab, click the **Add Field** button.
+Save Pod, then in the 'Fields' tab, click the **Add Field** button.

 Let's add fields for some other pieces of information that we might want to collect about the thing in our directory!
 We're going to add a field for flavour, and a rating out of five.
 Depending on what you chose for your post type you might want to add a gallery, colour, difficulty... the sky is the limit!